Rebates for Central Heating and Cooling Systems

 In some states (such as NJ, which offers the CoolAdvantage and WarmAdvantage programs) there are state-funded programs that will give you an additional rebate based on your systems.
 The rebate amounts for these are also based upon a tiered criteria.
-Also, some manufactures offer incentives when homeowners buy their higher-end systems.
-These incentive programs are typically only valid for a short period or time (typically in the Spring and the Fall), and the details change every season.
+Also, some manufacturers offer incentives when homeowners buy their higher-end systems.
+These incentive programs are typically only valid for a short period of time (typically in the Spring and the Fall), and the details change every season.

 Many local governments offer incentives such as financing and property tax incentives to encourage homeowners to install efficient and renewable systems in their homes.

 For Canadian residents the best source to find incentives is the Natural Resources Canada website.